DISCOVER ADFA

 FAQS

-Everything you need to know about the ADFA Open Day
+Everything you need to know about ADFA

 In your first year you will receive a starting salary of $46,316 plus generous superannuation, which increases with each year of study.
 You will then be paid a salary package of more than $80,000 per year after you graduate and complete your specific employment training.